 No LEA may be required to offer, nor may any student be required to participate in or complete, a project-based assessment in order to meet statewide graduation requirements as provided for in 22 Pa.
 Code § 4.51c.
-However, LEAs may elect to adopt project-based assessments as an option for meeting locally-established grade-based requirements for Keystone content.
+However, LEAs may elect to incorporate project-based assessments into their local graduation requirements.